david672orford/russian-language-list/for-instructors/linguistic-data.md

 * [Jurta](http://www.jurta.org/en/node/71)
 	--A program written in Perl which takes the entries in Zalizyak's dictionary and produces the full paradigm of each word.
-Unfortunately the author has posted all of the files, so the program does not really work.
+Unfortunately the author has not posted all of the files, so the program does not really work.
 The output files are posted though and these may be useful.